 The Tragadi Accords represent one of the greatest landmark agreements among the various sentient beings of the various civilizations.
 Growing out of the turmoil that resulted from the unfortunate Incident at Tragadi Gap, they have guided the deep-space relations of the various meta-empires and their attendant polities for thousands of years.

-Tragadi Accords: Series of protocols and regulations outlining the expected behaviours and interactions among sentients from the various civilizations when they encounter each other in deep space.
+Tragadi Accords The Accords ara a series of protocols and regulations outlining the expected behaviours and interactions among sentients from the various civilizations when they encounter each other in deep space.
 The Accords are intended to prevent the summary destruction or subversion of lesser minds, particularly organic minds, if and when they unexpectedly encounter a member of another civilization that may be indifferent or hostile to biont life.

 The signatories to the Accords, which include virtually all recognized polities in the known universe with the exception of the Amalgamation, the Xeon, the Efficiency Maximization Paradigm, and a number of other rogue polities and empires, agree to the following stipulations: